Tribhuvan Highway

-The Tribhuvan Highway or NH 41(त्रिभुवन राजपथ) connects the outskirts of Kathmandu, the capital of Nepal, with Birganj/Raxaul on the Nepal-India border.
-NH 28 and NH 28A links Raxaul with Lucknow/Barauni and other locations in India.
+The Tribhuvan Highway or NH 41 connects the outskirts of Kathmandu, the capital of Nepal, with the Sirsiya Integrated Check Post (ICP) in Birgunj on the Nepal-India border.

 History

 Known informally as Byroad, the Tribhuvan Highway is the oldest and the first highway of Nepal and links Naubise, 25 km west of Kathmandu with the Indian border at Birgunj/Raxaul.
 It was named in memory of King Tribhuvan (1906–1955).

 Its construction was completed with Indian assistance in 1956, and became the first serviceable road connection with India.
 The first regular daily bus service on the highway was operated by Nepal Transport Service in 1959.
 The bus route ended at the railway station at Amlekhganj, from where travellers took the Nepal Government Railway (NGR) the rest of the way to Birgunj and Raxaul.

 Before Tribhuvan Highway was built, travelers used the historic trade route passing through Kulekhani, Chitlang, Chandragiri Pass and Thankot.